 Skip to content

-Associations that diversify their revenue streams beyond member dues are much better positioned to keep a robust staff and explore new programs.
+Associations that diversify their revenue streams to incorporate non-dues revenue are much better positioned to deal with economic uncertainty, keep a robust staff, and explore valuable new member benefits and programs.

-Non-dues revenue, which is income generated from sources other than membership fees, plays a pivotal role in maintaining and enhancing the programs and services your association offers.
+Non-dues revenue is income generated from sources other than membership fees.
+It plays a pivotal role in maintaining and enhancing the programs and services your association offers.
 It’s a fundamental pillar for financial stability and growth.

 Having diverse revenue streams stabilizes your association’s financial resources and can help you invest in programs, events, and member services that ultimately draw new members.
 Generating income beyond just member dues also allows you to keep membership (and other programs) affordable without sacrificing the quality of services and benefits you offer.